 Placing bridge Public Works Projects is very tricky.
 Like all Public Works Projects, bridges require a certain amount of free space around them, however, this space is unnecessarily big.
 Is there a villagers house, another project, or even a players house a few feet across the river?
 No bridge for you!
 The kicker?
 Houses and Public Works Projects can be built in that free space of a finished bridge!

 To some, Weeding Day in New Leaf is this.
 The entire day is WORTHLESS if you don't play online and aren't willing to shell out a small fortune for an extra 3DS and copy of the game.
-The only consolation prize is three topiaries if your town is weed free.
+The only consolation prize is three topiaries if your town is weed free, and even then, you have to wait until the next day if you want to put them in your town or even see what they look like, since Isabelle won't let you do mayoral work on a holiday.
 Even Chuggaaconroy complained about it, despite using the online services CONSTANTLY.

-Self-Deprecation: The first time you forget to save on New Leaf, Resetti would demand you explain yourself.
-Picking "The Battery Died" causes him to be more apologetic to you and take an indirect jab at the 3DS' battery life, of which a common complaint being abysmal.
+Self-Deprecation: When you forget to save in New Leaf, Resetti will demand you explain yourself.
+Picking "My battery died!" causes him to be more apologetic to you and take an indirect jab at the 3DS' battery life.

 Stepford Smiler: Isabelle is occasionally portrayed this way by some players, generally as a Type A who is highly annoyed at the mayor's incompetence (rather than depressed).